 Natural monopolist in electrical energy experienced a problem with raising investments for renewal of an enormous amount of the production assets all across the country.
 According to the plan the reform should be resulted as a free electricity market with floating pricing via separation of the electrical generation, its transportation and distribution, and sales.
-With due regards to redundance and reliability of the electricity transportation, this function should be kept under goverment control, but the whole energy system should be reformed.
+With due regards to fault-tolerance and reliability of the electricity transportation, this function should be kept under government control, but the whole energy system should be reformed.

 What did the client want: